dottjt/reddit_response/README.md

 - fix up the inferno renders at the top, they're a bit of a mess, ya'll.
 - Track original post as part of the message.
 - Also, save the date (user chatted)
+- If done, remove everything so it takes up less space. (unsure about this one, because they still might be asking a question)

 ## DONE

+- Remove did this count as relapse posts if I'm not addressing them (I made this into it's own message :))
+- split up filter, for sure.
+- Send Final BANNER is not correct, please align with how it's being done in the filters.
+It will show purely if it's middle, but the use has only sent a start, which is wrong. (all works now, yay!)
+- Should show DONE if they have EVER received a final message.
+Period.
+- Message compose page to have an inferno render in order to set user as hostile.
+- Did I just relapse or not?
+MESSAGE If you have to ask, then generally yes.
+Although
+- when does it get easier - It gets easier once you learn to develop control over your mind. // MESSAGE
 - in replyFilter configure it so that user:start:reply can allow me to send users the right messages
 - print the list of all the titles which were deleted.
 - print the post title under the a-link, so I can validate them.